geckos-survey/gist-documentation/docs/modules/stellar_populations.md

   LIBRARY : 'MILES_SFH/' # options are 'MILES/', 'miles_ssp_ch/', or 'IndoUS/'
   NORM_TEMP : 'LIGHT' # Normalise the spectral template library to obtain light- or mass-weighted results [LIGHT / MASS] DOCLEAN : True # Keyword to turn on/off the sigma clipping.
 Set to 'False' for testing.
+  OPT_TEMP : 'default' # Keyword to select Optimal Template method.
+Options are 'default', 'galaxy_single', 'galaxy_set'
+  DUST_CORR : True # True/False, fixes the dust in the final pPXF fit
+  NOISE : 'variance' # Keyword to set noise to be used in pPXF run.
+Option 'constant' and 'variance' PLOT : False # produce extra output plots
+  DEBUG_BIN : False # Optional Keyword - array of bins [1,2,3] - only works when parallel = False.
 ```

 ## Output